-'Three years of torture': Ex-student details alleges historic sexual abuse at top school
+'Three years of torture': Ex-student details alleged historic sexual abuse at top school

 When it came to learning the school song, names of prefects and haka, Deryl said year 13 (seventh form) pupils would force the younger students to sing it in front of them while being verbally abused and dodging objects thrown at them.

-During lunchtime, older boys would subject young boys to punching, kicking and on more extreme day's railing, where, the boy was duct tapped to the steel rails that divided up the lines at the school's tuck shop.
+During lunchtime, older boys would subject young boys to punching and kicking and, on more extreme days, railing, where the boy was duct taped to the steel rails that divided up the lines at the school's tuck shop.

 "Food was often stolen from younger boys and thrown to the ground, stomped on and wasted."